Adjustable versus fixed rate loans

-With a fixed-rate loan, your payment doesn't change for the entire duration of your mortgage.
-The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but generally, payment amounts on fixed rate loans don't increase much.
+A fixed-rate loan features the same payment amount for the entire duration of your mortgage.
+The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but in general, payments on fixed rate loans don't increase much.

 Have questions about mortgage loans?
 Call us at (512) 291-6100.
 We answer questions about different types of loans every day.